-- Write down questions to ask your doctor.
+- Questions to ask your health care team.

-- What is likely causing my symptoms or condition?
+- What is likely causing my symptoms?

-- What are other possible causes for my symptoms or condition?
+- What are other possible causes for my symptoms?

-- What kinds of tests do I need?
+- What tests do I need?

 - What is the best course of action?

-- I have these other health conditions.
+- I have other health conditions.
 How can I best manage them together?

-- Are there any restrictions that I need to follow?
+- Are there restrictions that I need to follow?

 - Should I see a specialist?
-What will that cost, and will my insurance cover it?

-- Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-- Have your symptoms been continuous or occasional?
+- Have your symptoms been ongoing, or do they come and go?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to make your symptoms better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything seems to make your symptoms worse?